-While we admit that Sonoma and Napa are easy to get to from International airports like San Francisco and Oakland, you can’t beat flying directly into the Sonoma County Airport, where you’ll arrive just minutes from popular wineries, top notch dining, and must-visit attractions.
+While we admit that Sonoma and Napa are easy to get to from International airports like San Francisco and Oakland, you can’t beat flying directly into Sonoma County’s own airport, where you’ll arrive just minutes from popular wineries, top notch dining, and must-visit attractions.
 It’s now easier than ever to get to Wine Country with five major airlines fly directly into STS.
-Before you go ahead and book that flight, be sure to read our helpful information for making the best of your trip into Charles M. Schulz Airport.
+Before you go ahead and book that flight, be sure to read our helpful information for making the best of your trip into Charles M. Schulz – Sonoma County Airport (STS).

-In March of 2000, Sonoma County Airport was renamed the Charles M. Schulz Airport in honor of the Sonoma County resident and famous “Peanuts” comic strip cartoonist.
+In March of 2000, Sonoma County Airport was renamed the Charles M. Schulz – Sonoma County Airport (STS) in honor of the Sonoma County resident and famous “Peanuts” comic strip cartoonist.
 The Schulz family have made many generous contributions to Sonoma over the years, including the Snoopy Home Ice Arena and Charles M. Schulz Museum.

-STS is now serving five major airline carriers, along with daily non-stops to/from the following cities:Alaska Airlines: Seattle (SEA), Portland (PDX), Los Angeles (LAX), Orange County (SNA), and San Diego (SAN)
+STS is now serving four major airline carriers, along with daily non-stops to/from the following cities:Alaska Airlines: Seattle (SEA), Portland (PDX), Los Angeles (LAX), Orange County (SNA), and San Diego (SAN)

 STS is not only the closest airport for traveling to/from Sonoma County and to nearby Napa Valley, but it’s also an all-around easy airport to navigate.
 Expect affordable parking options, a quick walk to the terminal, and shorter lines than most Bay Area airports.
 Overall, Santa Rosa’s STS is convenient and makes flying in and out of Wine Country as hassle-free as possible.